Quicklinks

 Constable 4: Fernando Rios, 4-year term, ends in 2024

-• REGISTER TO VOTE
+• HOW TO REGISTER TO VOTE AND GET AN APPLICATION:

-To vote in Texas, you must be registered with your county.
 Simply pick up a voter registration application, fill it out completely and legibly, and return it to the Voter Registration Office at least 30 days before the election date.

 To check if you’re already registered to vote in Texas, use the following link: Am I Registered?

-VOLUNTEER DEPUTY REGISTRARS
+• VOLUNTEER DEPUTY REGISTRARS

 Helping Karnes County Citizens Register to Vote